wsmontes/EchoLife/README.md

 1. Click the microphone button to start recording.
 2. Speak clearly into your microphone.
-3. Click the button again to stop recording.
+3. Click the button again to stop recording and wait for AI response.
-4. Your speech will be automatically transcribed.
-5. Edit the transcript if needed.
-6. Click "Submit to AI" to send your transcript to GPT-4.
+4. Alternatively, drop any audio file into the drop area for automatic processing.
-7. View the AI's response in the chat section.
+5. View your transcription and the AI's response in the chat section.
+6. Access your history of past audio interactions at any time.

 ## License